cronokirby/cait-sith/docs/triples.md

 The goal is for each party to obtain a share $c_i$ of $c = ab$.

 The idea behind the protocol is to use the decomposition:

 $$
 c = ab = (\sum_i a_i)(\sum_j b_j) = \sum_{ij} a_i b_j
 $$

-We run the `MTA` protocol for each ordered pair of parties, giving each party two shares $\gamma^0_i$, and $\gamma^1_i$, which they then add to $a_{i} b_i$ to get their share $c_i$
+We run the `MTA` protocol for each unordered pair of parties, giving each party two shares $\gamma^0_i$, and $\gamma^1_i$, which they then add to $a_{i} b_i$ to get their share $c_i$